humdrum-tools/humdrum-documentation/guide/ch34/index.md

 assemble AllBerg AllBerg.nf > AllBerg.all
 ```

-Now we\'re ready to count the number of phrases that match the
+Now we're ready to count the number of phrases that match the
 appropriate patterns.
 First, count the total number of phrases:

 ```bash